-ONN is proud to introduce and recommend OPTrust Select, a sector-wide pension plan.
+ONN is proud to recommend OPTrust Select, a sector-wide pension plan.
 Nonprofits can demonstrate they are sector leaders and decent work champions by joining this pension plan.

 A first for the nonprofit sector

 As nonprofits, we play a vital role in the social and economic development of our communities.
 With a healthier and better-supported workforce, our organizations can lead by example, and be better positioned to strengthen our communities and our province.
 A decent retirement plan extends the sector’s commitment to building a culture of decent work.

 As part of its vision for a stronger nonprofit sector, ONN recommends the OPTrust Select pension plan.
 The plan offers a stable and secure path to retirement.
 Employers act as partners in supporting their staff through joint contributions.

 The ONN’s two pensions task forces reviewed the possibilities for a sector-specific plan that is affordable for workers and nonprofits and that minimizes risk, provides adequate benefits, and is easy to administer.
 The ONN believes that the OPTrust Select Plan is the best option for the sector as a whole.

 Read more about ONN’s earlier work on pensions, including the findings of the first pensions task force (PTF 1.0).